An Introduction to Topological Autorouting

 Summary of the Routing Passes and Routing Strategies

 Currently defined routing strategies are listed in the lower region of the Situs Routing Strategies dialog.
 Click the Add button to access the Situs Strategy Editor dialog, from where you can specify the passes to be included in a new strategy.
-Alternatively, use the Duplicate button to duplicate an existing strategy, and then edit it as required.

 The following routing passes are available.
 The passes can be used in any order, as a guide examine an existing strategy to see the order of passes.